ericproud/Spotify_Playlist_Maker/README.md

 ## Overview
 This is a web application that allows you to create, and save a playlist to your spotify account without ever using spotify's proprietary software.

-NOTE: USE THIS APP ON YOUR COMPUTER, the app's UI is currently not suitable for use on your phone and thus it can't be used properly at the moment through a phone.
+NOTE: USE THIS APP ON YOUR COMPUTER, the app's UI is currently not suitable for use on your phone.

 ## Features
 - User authentication